osmandapp/web/main/docs/user/navigation/routing/car-based-routing.md

 | *<Translate android="true" ids="routing_attr_short_way_name"/>* | <Translate android="true" ids="routing_attr_short_way_description"/> | To calculate fuel-efficient routing engine limits speed internallyto 60 kmh, it doesn't change Estimated Time of Arrival though.
 So in case of 2 same start-end routes motorway (120 kmh) and minor (60 kmh) - shorter route will be selected.
 For the service roads that has speed limit <60 kmh, faster route will be selected. |

-#### Other routing settings

-- The routing algorithm can also take into account temporary limitations specified in OpenStreetMap.
-This can be done by using *[<Translate android="true" ids="temporary_conditional_routing"/>](../routing/osmand-routing.md#consider-temporary-limitations)* option.
-Note that in some cases, information from OSM can be outdated.

-- In the [Recalculate route section](../../navigation/guidance/navigation-settings.md#recalculate-route) of the *Route parameters*, you can enable and adjust route recalculation options.

-- *[<Translate android="true" ids="default_speed_setting_title"/>](../guidance/navigation-settings.md#default-speed--road-speeds)* and *[<Translate ios="true" ids="road_speeds"/>](../guidance/navigation-settings.md##road-speeds)* (for *iOS* in: *Navigation settings → Route parameters → Road speeds*) should be set according to your vehicle parameters.
-They are used for the unknown roads without speed limits.
-Mostly it happens, if you navigate by track or online routing.

-- In the [Development section](../guidance/navigation-settings.md#development-settings) of the Route parameters, you can try new routing features, that are under testing now.
-Note, that these settings are only available when the [OsmAnd development plugin](../../plugins/development.md) is enabled.

 ## Route parameters - Truck

 :::note